 Flat Endmills: These are the most commonly available type of cutter.
 They’re efficient and cheap.
 Flat Endmills are ideally suited for machining of flat bottom cuts and vertical walls.

 Drills: Drills are used exclusively for making vertical holes in parts.
 There is no side-to-side or horizontal motion of the tool when using drills.
 The finished size of the hole will be dictated by the diameter of the tool itself.
 Besides the diameter of the tool itself, another variable involved with drills is the angle of the drill point.
-Typical angles are 118° and 135°, generally speaking, the 118° is used for softer materials such as wood or aluminum.
+Typical angles are 118° and 135°.
+Generally speaking, the 118° angle is used for softer materials such as wood or aluminum.

-Subsequent operations can be used to alter the size of the hole (reaming, etc.) but those tools are not discussed in this blog post.
+Subsequent operations (reaming, etc.) can alter the size of the hole, but those tools are not discussed in this blog post.

-Additional Considerations Regarding Endmills: Besides the side profile, it’s also important to understand how the number of cutting edges, or flutes, are formed into the tool as viewed from the cutting end.
+Additional Considerations Regarding Endmills: In addition to the side profile, it’s important to understand how the number of cutting edges, or flutes, are formed into the tool as viewed from the cutting end.

 More flutes on a cutter restrict the amount of available space for the cut material (chips) to be removed.
 However, tools with a higher flute count perform better in harder materials.